 7 updates from the world of tax

-This week’s collection of tax updates is focused on seven countries from across the globe: Bahrain, Saudi Arabia, France, UK, Thailand, Australia and India.
+This week’s collection of tax updates is focused on several countries from across the globe: UK, France, Bahrain, Saudi Arabia, Thailand and Australia.

 Take a closer look at the details collated for you here in our latest round-up of global tax news.